abstools/abstools/website/src/site/sphinx/examples/resource-modeling.rst

 ``CloudProvider`` class from the standard library, but deployment components can be directly created as well.

-In the main block, we create a ``CloudProvider`` instance, tell it which instance types are available, and use it to create a deployment component for running the database on.
+In the main block, we create a ``CloudProvider`` instance, tell it the instance types that are available, and use it to create a deployment component for running the database on.
 The ``[DC: database_c]`` annotation creates the fresh ``Database`` object on that deployment component::